jthomassen/lyricbook-frontend/README.md

 # Lyricbook

 A lyric-writing application for artists with many monikers!
 Lyricbook allows users to draft and publish their lyrics on a digital platform.
 Songwriters are provided a notepad to compose and format their lyrics and a journal-view to review a collection of their songs.
-Artists can also browse collections of other artists' lyrics with the 'explore' feature in the homepage!

 ## User Stories